ganeshrvel/tutorial-electron-bundle-binaries/README.md

 ### Introduction

-##### Distributing an electron app along with pre-compiled native files could get tricky as asar packager tends to exclude such files while packaging the app.
+##### Bundling the pre-compiled native files into an ElectronJs app could get tricky as asar packager tends to exclude such files while packaging the app.
 I have spent a significant amount of time researching how to get this done.
 This was originally implemented inside [OpenMTP - Advanced Android File Transfer Application for macOS](https://github.com/ganeshrvel/openmtp "OpenMTP - Advanced Android File Transfer Application for macOS").

 ### Implementation